 The museum displays artifacts of more than 16 tribes inhabiting the state, including precious stones, traditional attires, necklaces, and images of their culture and practices.
 Established in the year 1970 by Nagaland Government, this museum offers a 360-degree view into the culture, history, and lives of Naga tribes.
 It is located only 1.5 km from the heart of the town and displays aspects like its art, artifacts, old weaponry, Naga cuisine, and colorful traditional dresses.

-On your tour to Nagaland State Museum Kohima, witness some precious stones like coral, cornelian, and tourmaline along with artefacts made of brass and silver bells.
-The attire of these tribes that various Naga tribes wore during ceremonies as well as the musical instruments including a log drum and a single-stringed instrument called Tati.
+On your tour to Nagaland State Museum Kohima, witness some precious stones like coral, cornelian, and tourmaline, along with artifacts made of brass and silver bells.
+The attire of these tribes that various Naga tribes wore during ceremonies and the musical instruments included a log drum and a single-stringed tool called Tati.
 The highlight of the Nagaland State Museum is the models of the Naga traditional huts or morung of the different tribes.

 - Location: Upper Bayavü Hill, Kohima, Nagaland